 \subsection{Node Placement}

-Each mobile terminal, referred to as user equipment (UE), remains at fixed positions following an initial UE placement process, with each UE located in one of three non-overlapping regions as shown in Fig.~\ref{fig:system_model}. $N_1$ UEs are in group 1 and have access only to one BS, $N_2$ UEs are in group 2 and have access only to the second BS, and $N_3$ UEs are in group 3 and can potentially access either BS.
-Such a non-homogenous UE placement has been considered, for example in~\cite{jeon_jsac_2000}, which allows for a tractable analysis of the considered system and considers all important groups participating in the load balancing process.
+Each mobile terminal, referred to as user equipment (UE), remains at fixed positions following an initial UE placement process, with each UE located in one of three separate regions. $N_1$ UEs are in group 1 and have access only to one BS, $N_2$ UEs are in group 2 and have access only to the second BS, and $N_3$ UEs are in group 3 and can potentially access either BS.
+Such non-homogenous UE placement has been considered, for example in~\cite{jeon_jsac_2000}, which allows for a tractable analysis of the considered system and includes all important groups participating in the load balancing process.
 The non-homogenous case of UE distribution is the most widespread because UEs are generally distributed non-uniformly over a cellular area.
 UEs in group 3 are in the region of overlap in coverage between the two cells, also known as the Traffic Transferable Region (TTR)~\cite{tonguz_ieeetmc_2008}.
-Since only one UE can occupy a channel at a time, a maximum of $M_1+M_2$ UEs can be connected to both cells in the system at any given time.
+Since only one UE can occupy a channel at a time\footnote{For other, more involved channel assignment procedures including, for example, channel bonding the reader is referred to, e.g.,~\cite{joshi_submitted_2011} where multiple channel assignment problem is studied in an ad hoc scenario.}, a maximum of $M_1+M_2$ UEs can be connected to both cells in the system at any given time.
 We assume that UEs from groups 1 and 3 are initially registered to cell 1 (serving as the overloaded cell), while UEs in group 2 are initially registered to cell 2.